AlexandreD-bio/RSV-GenoScan/README.md

 Then, just follow the instructions until the program ends.

-Note: For the phylogenetic analysis, additional reference genomes can be added to the existing panel by pasting their fasta files to the ``references_phylogeny`` repository when the program asks if you wish to add reference genomes for the phylogeny.
+Note: For the phylogenetic analysis, additional reference genomes can be added to the existing panel by pasting their fasta files to the ``references_phylogeny`` repository (files ref_A.fasta and ref_B.fasta).

 # Outputs
 The pipeline: